erezgeva/libptpmgmt/clkmgr/README.md

 ## Extensibility

-The current Clock Manager development focuses on the PTP time synchronization protocol, but is extensible to other protocols such as NTP or GNSS.
+The current Clock Manager development focuses on the PTP time synchronization protocol but is extensible to other protocols such as NTP or GNSS.
 The set of protocol telemetry events (e.g., changes in clock state) can be extended to any work with any protocol or any daemon.
 The Clock Manager can be extended to support any IPC and protocol to the application and the time synchronization